 SET CPU BANKED Enables the banked memory support.
-The simulated memory has eight banks with address range 0..'COMMON' (see registers below) and a common area from 'COMMON' to 0FFFF which is common to all banks.
+The simulated memory has eight banks with address range 0..'COMMON' (see registers below) and a common area from 'COMMON' (see registers below) and a common area from 'COMMON' to 0FFFF which is common to all banks.
 The currently active bank is determined by register 'BANK' (see below).
 You can only switch to banked memory if the memory is set to 64K.
 The banked memory is used by CP/M 3.